 At our previous house we had a wood fence that despite being stained every couple years was noticeably weathered.
-I had to replace a post or two, repair the gate a couple times, and also straighten multiple posts that began to lean.
-I remember when we had the house built (a fence was including the build), the building inspector mentioned that the fence would probably last 5 years or so, we managed to double that.
+I had to replace two posts, repair the gate a couple times (mostly from sagging issues), and also straighten multiple posts that began to lean.
+I remember when we had the house built and a fence was including the build.
+The building inspector mentioned that the fence would probably last 5 years or so, we managed to double that.
 However, if I had to guess, it probably didn’t have too much longer to go.

-Needing a fence for the new house we recently purchased (new to us at least), I was looking for something would be long lasting and very limited on maintenance.
+Needing to keep our dog from running off, we were looking to have a fence installed when we moved.
+I was looking for something would be long lasting and very limited on maintenance.
 Atop the wish list was something that would not rot, rust, and would not need tons of maintenance.
 Cost was also a major factor.
 I was also concerned about the durability of plastic fences that were available, both structurally and against UV discoloration.

 Some photos of our concrete fencing installation:

 The inward facing side of the fence panels do not have a decorative pattern like the outward facing, rather they are just flat.
 Having the pattern on both sides would certainly have improved the overall aesthetics, but it is what it is.
 I imagine other companies may have their fences patterned on both sides.
 This view shows how the 3.5 panels were stacked and slid inside the post slots.

 Our backyard gradually slopes down and major excavation was never a consideration, so the majority of our concrete fencing gradually descends in a bit of a staggered manner.
 Bringing in an insane amount of fill really wasn’t an option.